Unemployment Insurance: Nebraska

 - In some instances, a claimant may be denied unemployment benefits.
 See Filing Claims.

-- There are specific recordkeeping and posting requirements for employers.
-See Recordkeeping; Posting.
+- There are specific recordkeeping, notice and posting requirements for employers.
+See Recordkeeping; Notice and Posting Requirements.